canonical/kafka-operator/README.md

 juju ssh kafka/leader 'charmed-kafka.topics --bootstrap-server $BOOTSTRAP_SERVERS --list --command-config /var/snap/charmed-kafka/common/client.properties'
 ```

-Note that Charmed Kafka cluster is secure-by-default: when no other application is related to Kafka, listeners are disabled, thus preventing any incoming connection.
+Note that Charmed Apache Kafka cluster is secure-by-default: when no other application is related to Kafka, listeners are disabled, thus preventing any incoming connection.
 However, even for running the commands above, listeners must be enabled.
 If there are no other applications, you can deploy a `data-integrator` charm and relate it to Kafka to enable listeners.

 Available Kafka bin commands can be found with: